JMS55/sandbox/README.md

 * <kbd>Shift</kbd> Horizontal axis lock
 * <kbd>Ctrl</kbd> Vertical axis lock
 * Axis lock - When held, it creates a straight line between where you first started holding it, and the current mouse location
-    * Not enabled for Electricity
+    * Not enabled for Electricity or Fire
 ### Particle Types
 * <kbd>D</kbd> Eraser tool
 * <kbd>S</kbd> Sand